 There are studies in the US that prove that public schools in America are doing worse than home schooling.
 You read that correctly.
 You are more likely to pass the tests for university admission if you don’t go to school at all.
 I suspect that the situation in Germany is not as dire, but I daresay that it might not be far from it.
 One of the ills that might also be one of the seeds of socialism is the mandatory school system which was introduced to Prussia by Frederick the Great.
 As a starter, while your aim is to combat illiteracy, this was an understandable measure.
 But the education became ever more bloated and is no longer agile enough to keep up with newer technological developments.

-Imagine there were no school boards, no common core curricula … (I don’t fault you for the John Lennon jingle in your ear).
-Imagine not a board of bigwigs decided what your kids should learn.
-Imagine it were your town or your borough that would completely finance, budget and run your schools.
-Imagine the schools could hire teachers on the basis of skills rather than “pedagogic” training, and choose whoever the hell they want.
+Imagine there were no school boards, no common core curricula, no board of bigwigs decides what your kids should learn!
+Imagine it were your town or your borough that would completely finance, budget and run your schools!
+Imagine the schools could hire teachers on the basis of skills rather than “pedagogic” training, and choose whoever the hell they want!
 Would parents turn up at townhall meetings and demand more music lessons, more social instruction/politics classes, more Marx, more reading of literature, more art and more religious instruction?
 I would bet that sooner or later parents would demand chemistry, software engineering, mathematics, and other tangible skills be taught and rubbish be weeded out.
 I am also pretty sure that even with a tiny budget, they would get it.

 But aren’t there already private schools anyway?
 Yes, but they are tailored to the demands of leftist snobbish upper-middle class parents who try to teach French and the basics of vegan dieting to three-year olds.
 It is no wonder that they are ridiculous.
 Still, even these overpriced places often do better than standard public schools.

 Nonetheless, there is one lesson that a society needs to teach its children.
 This one thing is the successes and failures of our history.
 I try again and again to write articles about our past, feverishly uncovering what was and what wasn’t, and I must admit that I’m completely shocked about the deficiency of my own education.
 My knowledge of the most relevant part of history, namely how the values of the Western World formed, is spurious at best.
-In school, I found the Magna Carta, the cornerstone on which our modern political system is built, only mentioned in a text-book for the English language class.
+In school, I found the Magna Carta, the cornerstone on which our modern political system is built, only mentioned in a textbook for the English language class (and the text was not even read there).
 It was not even mentioned in the history books.
 Whatever you have to say about American education, I think it was never so bad that pupils wouldn’t even know about the Magna Carta.

 For those who don’t know.
 The Magna Carta embodied an earlier text called the Charter of Liberties in which king Henry I ceded powers in exchange of the support of the noble men.
 It subjects the king under the law.
 However the ‘rule of law’ remained a dead concept until the Magna Carta in 1215.
 What led to its dominance and the evolution of our system which was built upon the Great Charter lies in the darkness of my weak education.
 The Magna Carta was rewritten over time again and again and read in the parliament every year to bind all parties to what we would now call a constitution.